Generic Name: fluticasone topical (floo TIK a sone TOP i kal)

 severe skin irritation after using the medicine; or

-possible signs of absorbing fluticasone through your skin--weight gain (especially in your face or your upper back and torso); slow wound healing, thinning skin, increased body hair; changes in sexual function; muscle weakness, tired feeling, depression, anxiety, feeling irritable.
+possible signs of absorbing this medicine through your skin--weight gain (especially in your face or your upper back and torso), thinning or discolored skin, increased body hair, muscle weakness, nausea, diarrhea, tiredness, mood changes, menstrual changes, sexual changes.

 Common side effects may include: